 Each child is assigned a key person in the EYFS.
-FS1 key persons are decided in the first two weeks on entry to FS1 and are based on the developing bond of child and adult.
+FS1 children are placed into key worker groups relating to their date of entry.
 The Class teacher in FS2 is the key person, who is supported by the classroom assistant for observations and assessments.
 The key person helps to ensure that every child's learning and care is tailored to meet their individual needs and supports parents/carers in guiding their child's development at home.